 Microeconomics: Introduction to the economic behavior of individuals and firms with emphasis on output and price determination in the various market structures.
 Study of the allocation of scarce resources among competing end uses.
 Analysis also includes concepts of expected utility and uncertainty, and welfare economics

 Macroeconomics: The economic activities of the nation, their interrelationships and how they impact the firms.
 This module also covers the measurements of economic activity, determination of aggregate income, money, banking and prices, exchange rates, the balance of payments and government macroeconomic policy, national output, unemployment, inflation and interest rates.
 It also analyzes the outcome of alternative government policies related to economic problems

-Special Issues: Understanding the changing patterns of trade and migration of capital and labor.
+Special Issues: Understanding how the changing patterns of trade and migration of capital and labor impact business.
 Analysis of cyclical and secular trends in output, employment and investment

 Executive summary of the subject matter: